 Why Become an Angel to a Mickaboo Bird?

-Unfortunately, many of the birds that come into Mickaboo's care have been injured, abused, neglected or are very ill.
-As a result, they need medical attention, behavioral training and extra love and nurturing before we can place them in adoptive homes.
-These birds are often times considered unadoptable at shelters and by society in general.
+Many of the birds that come into Mickaboo's care have been injured, abused, neglected or are very ill and so need medical attention and/or behavioral training before we can place them in adoptive homes.
+These birds are often not considered adoptable at shelters and by society in general.
 We believe that every bird deserves a second chance.
 We allow each and every one of our birds as much time as they need to find that special adopter who is willing to care for them.
-As Mickaboo has grown, and we have taken in more birds, our monthly vet bills have increased significantly, averaging $20,000 per month.
+Mickaboo had grown and as we take in more birds our monthly vet bills have increased significantly, averaging $20,000 per month.

 We understand that not everyone can foster or adopt a Mickaboo bird, but would still like to help.
 Becoming an Angel to a bird in need is the perfect way to do that!
 You can help us take in birds from shelters or from private surrenderers who are in a financial crisis.
 Your donations to Mickaboo can be directed to care for a particular bird or birds, to help defray the cost of their sometimes astronomical vet bills while they wait for forever homes.

 When you become a Mickaboo Angel, you are helping us fulfill our commitment to keeping our doors open to ill, injured, abused, neglected and unwanted companion birds in Northern California and beyond.
 We invite you to become the species of Mickaboo Angel that suits you best!

 - Angel: Our goal is to have an "endowment" of at least $200 before taking in a new bird.
 This will help us ensure that we always have sufficient funds to provide basic medical care for the birds already in our care, as well as for new birds we take in.
 As an Angel you will receive recognition on our website.
 If a bird is adopted without using your Angel money for vet bills we will shift the money to the next needy bird and let you know which additional bird you have helped us bring in.